-- A specific intervention plan for the student, weekly progress monitoring, and - Contract for attendance.
+- a specific intervention plan for the student,

+- weekly progress monitoring, and

+- a contract for attendance.

-If a student misses 20% or more of the classes or days of school.
+If a student misses twenty percent (20%) or more of the classes or days of school.
 The attendance team shall:

-- Notify the parent in writing by mail or personal service, - Providing the date, time and place for a meeting to be held with the parent, principal of the school and the attendance team for the purpose of; - o Establishing nonpunitive consequences for the student at the school level, - Identifying appropriate specialized supports needed to help the student address the underlying causes of excessive absenteeism, and - Apprising the student and the parent of the consequences of further absences.
+- notify the parent in writing by mail or personal service; - providing the date, time and place for a meeting to be held with the parent, principal of the school and the attendance team for the purpose of; - establishing nonpunitive consequences for the student at the school level; - identifying appropriate specialized supports needed to help the student address the underlying causes of excessive absenteeism; and - apprising the student and the parent of the consequences of further absences.